rdlauer/articles/blues/chicken-egg/chicken-egg-part-one.md

 - Using an [STM32-based Swan MCU](https://shop.blues.io/collections/swan/products/swan) (but any modern MCU will do);
 - Hooking the Swan up to a MLX90640 thermal IR camera;
 - Displaying thermal images on a ILI9341 TFT display;
-- Saving "screen captures" to an SD card (as lossy PNGs);
+- Saving "screen captures" to an SD card (as PNGs) to use to train our ML model;
 - Using a 7-segment display to show an active count of images;
 - Relaying image counts to the cloud with a cellular system-on-module, the [Blues Wireless Notecard](https://blues.io/products/notecard/).

 Part two (coming soon) is going to focus on what we do with these collected images.
-We will create an **image classification Machine Learning model with Edge Impulse** based on the thermal images.
+We will create an **image classification Machine Learning model with Edge Impulse** based on the saved thermal images.
 We will also cover how to perform inferencing with the model on the Swan to identify eggs AND use the Notecard to send any "positive" egg identification notifications to us via SMS (using Twilio).

 🏁 **Let's get started!** 🏁